AdobeDocs/commerce-admin.en/help/getting-started/admin-workspace.md

 1. Do one of the following:

    - To find a close match, enter the first few letters of what you want to find.
-   - To find an exact match, enter the word, or multiple words that you want to find.
+   - To find an exact match, enter the word or multiple words that you want to find.

 1. In the displayed search results, click any item to open the record.